The Foundation

 About Sean Parker

-In April 2016, the Parker Foundation announced a $250 million grant to form the Parker Institute for Cancer Immunotherapy, building on Mr. Parker’s leadership in funding and promoting research into the relationship between the immune system and cancer.
-In the ensuing years, the Parker Institute has evolved into a leader in the immunotherapy field for cutting edge research collaboration and clinical development, including funding a landmark human trial using CRISPR technology.
+He is the Founder and Chairman of the Parker Institute for Cancer Immunotherapy (PICI) which builds on Mr. Parker’s leadership in funding and promoting research into the relationship between the immune system and cancer.
+In less than a decade, PICI has become a leader in the immunotherapy field for cutting edge research collaboration and clinical development, including funding a landmark human trial using CRISPR technology.

-For his work establishing the Stand Up 2 Cancer and Cancer Research Institute's (CRI) Immunology Dream Team, Mr. Parker was honored by CRI with the Oliver R. Grace Award for Distinguished Service in Advancing Cancer Research.
-He received the Pontifical Key Philanthropy Award from the Vatican, the Jefferson Foundation Award for Outstanding Public Service by a Private Citizen, and the Friends of Cancer Research Cancer Leadership Award.
+Mr. Parker has received honors including the Oliver R. Grace Award for Distinguished Service in Advancing Cancer Research CRI; the Pontifical Key Philanthropy Award from the Vatican; the Jefferson Foundation Award for Outstanding Public Service by a Private Citizen; and the Friends of Cancer Research Cancer Leadership Award.
 UCLA Mattel Children’s Hospital awarded Mr. Parker their highest honor, the Kaleidoscope Philanthropic Leadership Award.
 The Society for Immunotherapy of Cancer (SITC) presented him with their Public Service Award for his efforts in championing cancer immunotherapy.
 He was nominated as a Wired Magazine “Icon" alongside Alex Marson for their roles in the research of DNA programming and genome editing in the fight against cancer.
 Mr. Parker received the Gold Medal of Honorary Patronage from Trinity College, Dublin, and the Kemp Leadership Award for his leadership on Opportunity Zones.

-Throughout the years, Mr. Parker has been voted onto various influential lists, including Time Magazine's 50 Most Influential People in Health Care, Vanity Fair’s New Establishment, Politico's Politico 50, Chronicle of Philanthropy’s Philanthropy 50, Billboard’s Power 100, and Forbes' 100 Greatest Business Minds, among others.
+He has been included on influential lists including Forbes' 100 Greatest Business Minds, Vanity Fair’s New Establishment, Billboard’s Power 100, Time Magazine's 50 Most Influential People in Health Care, Politico's Politico 50, and Chronicle of Philanthropy’s Philanthropy 50, among others.

 He lives in Los Angeles with his wife Alexandra and their two children.